-The one saving grace of the game is the trademark attitude and demeanour of the Duke character himself.
+The one saving grace of the game is the trademark attitude and demeanor of the Duke character himself.
 The story follows Duke Nukem on his latest mission to save the United States from an alien invasion.
 The best thing about the game’s story is undoubtedly the controversy surrounding it, and the comic relief that Duke provides throughout.
-It’s rude, risky, politically incorrect and incredibly funny, which though further perpetuates the theory of this game being simply fan service, wouldn’t be considered a Duke Nukem game otherwise.
+It’s rude, risky, politically incorrect, and incredibly funny, which though further perpetuates the theory of this game being simply fan service, wouldn’t be considered a Duke Nukem game otherwise.

 Originality – 0/10

 Despite the developer’s intentions to bring something very new to the table in terms of a video gaming experience, the fact of the matter is that George Broussard, at some point during development, decided to simply take elements from most other games that were coming out at the time, and add it to this game, making constant demands of his development staff (of which there were only 18 people), thus needlessly delaying the game even further.
 As a result, the game became more of a collection of features as opposed to it being a fully cohesive concept, and thus, there’s nothing really original about it.

 To sum up, Duke Nukem Forever is considered one of the worst game of the seventh generation, and for very good reason.
 It fails to stand out among the multitude of first-person shooters released at the time, and in all honesty, fails to stand out among any other first-person shooter at all in any kind of positive way.